As the long summer holidays approach, there’s a potential hiccup you might want to avoid as a parent.

 If you are happy to handle the application yourself, we’ve outlined the process step by step below.

-However, if you are short on time and would prefer us to handle it for you, simply book a free 15 minute conversation with Diana, our relocation specialist, by clicking here.
+However, if you are short on time and would prefer us to handle it for you, simply send our administration team an email by clicking here.

-Diana will talk to you about your own situation and tell you how we can help, including recommending trusted translators.
+We’ll be able to discuss your own situation and tell you how we can help, including recommending trusted translators.

 Here at French Connections HCB, we have recently had several calls from families who were stopped at the French border because their children’s visas had expired and they didn’t have a DCEM.